 CHURROS (2019) is a dramatic short film about Jo-Jo, a 15-year-old Mexican-American boy who lives with his street vendor single mother and little sister in Bushwick, Brooklyn.
 He breakdances with a crew and dreams of being "the illest" b-boy in the world, but a local gangster attempts to lure him away.
 One night, Jo-Jo is forced to make one of the most important decisions of his life.
 Screened at the HBO NY Latino Film Festival, Berkshire Film Festival, Nantucket Film Festival, Boulevard Film Festival (Winner Audience Award), Refilmery, Montana International Film Festival, Ville Film Festival (Winner Best Narrative Short), Corto Circuito Latino Shortfest, New Hampshire Film Festival, St. Cloud Film Festival, Micheaux Film Festival and more.
-Read more about our Winter 2019 Hammer to Nail Short Film win here.
-CHURROS will soon be made into a feature film.
+Co-written and co-directed by Emilie Blythe McDonald and Bruce Smolanoff.
+Read more about our Winter 2019 Hammer to Nail Short Film win and watch the trailer.

 QUEEN ANNE'S LACE